jschook89/mi2workforce-htmlq/Analysis.md

 <img src="https://github.com/shawnbanasick/easy-htmlq/raw/master/readme_assets/cell-based-sorts.png" width="400" />
 <p>

-## Interpretation of Step 4 Data
+## Interpretation of Optional Step 4 Data

 <hr/>

-### If you have included Step 4 (comments for the highest and lowest ranked cards), there will be columns that contain the comments for each statement.
+### If you have included Step 4 (comments for the highest and lowest ranked cards) in your project, there will be columns that contain the comments for each statement.
 Each statement gets one column, so depending on how your participants do the Q sorts, there could be many comment columns in your project results CSV file.

 <p align="center">
 <img src="https://github.com/shawnbanasick/easy-htmlq/raw/master/readme_assets/plus4-minus4-comments.png" width="700" />
 <p>

-## Interpretation of Step 5 Data
+## Interpretation of Optional Step 5 Data

 <hr/>

 ### If you have included Step 5 (post-Q sort questionnaire) the results will be reported together in a set of columns with the prefix "form".
 Unfortunately, they are confusingly numbered using a [zero-based numbering system](https://en.wikipedia.org/wiki/Zero-based_numbering).
-In other words, it starts by designating the first question with 0, so the results column label is "form0", for the second question the column label is "form1", and so on.
+In other words, it starts by designating the first question with 0, so the results column its label is "form0".
+For the second question the column label is "form1", and so on.

 <p align="center">
 <b>Demo Project Form Results</b> <br/>